 Methodology

-- Visible field count: All input, select, and textarea elements excluding hidden fields.
+- Visible field count: all input, select, and textarea elements, excluding hidden fields.

-requiredattribute oraria-required="true". - CAPTCHA presence: Detection of reCAPTCHA, hCaptcha, Turnstile, or honeypot patterns in the page source.
+requiredattribute oraria-required="true". - CAPTCHA presence: detection of reCAPTCHA, hCaptcha, Turnstile, or honeypot patterns in the page source.

-- Practice area selection: Whether any select dropdown or radio group contains practice-area-related options.
+- Practice area selection: whether any select dropdown or radio group contains practice-area-related options.

-- Submit button text: The visible text on the form's submit button.
+- Submit button text: the visible text on the form's submit button.

-The Numbers at a Glance
+The numbers at a glance

-| Field Count | Forms | % of Total |
+| Field count | Forms | Share |

 |---|---|---|

-| 1-3 fields | 64 | 32.7% |
+| 1 to 3 fields | 64 | 32.7% |

-| 4-6 fields | 75 | 38.3% |
+| 4 to 6 fields | 75 | 38.3% |

-| 7-10 fields | 47 | 24.0% |
+| 7 to 10 fields | 47 | 24.0% |

-| 11+ fields | 10 | 5.1% |
+| 11 or more fields | 10 | 5.1% |

-| Field Type | % of Forms | Forms with Field |
+| Field type | Share of forms | Forms with field |

 |---|---|---|